sandstorm/CrudForms/README.md

 # API

-He API is made of two parts - a "public" API, and an "internal" API:
+The API is made of two parts - a "public" API, and an "internal" API:

 You will use the public API only as long as you do not need to implement an additional base template for Form and Listing.
 In case you need to do this, you will rely on the "internal" API.